Skip to main content

 The form sets data-ome-state during validation, pending submit, success, and error states so authors can style the visible state without replacing the native Woo order lifecycle.

 OrderSummary is read-only.
 It renders current cart products and totals inside checkout, but it does not submit or mutate checkout data.
-The demo uses the full_atoms mode so product rows and totals are authored through slots:
+Use the default propped mode for a quick summary, or atom modes when you want to author product rows and totals yourself.

 This reuse keeps cart and checkout total display aligned with the same normalized cart data.

 Checkout submission goes through Woo Store API checkout.
-Lifecycle E2E verifies native Woo hooks still run through this path, including woocommerce_store_api_checkout_update_order_from_request and woocommerce_rest_checkout_process_payment_with_context.
+Woo's native checkout hooks still run through that path, including order update and payment processing hooks.

 That means Etch components can be authored visually while Woo plugins that rely on native checkout hooks still see the checkout lifecycle.